Making it easier to grow your law firm

 Google offers recommendations for your PPC campaigns, some of which can be automatically applied.
 Some of these will change the targeting and effectiveness of your campaigns, so understand what any recommendations will do before applying them.

 Simon Gorman"SEO and PPC aren't just about ranking positions and clicks.
-A site that is SEO'd correctly or a good PPC campaign will improve your users experience on the site and will make them more likely to interact with your firm."
+A site that is SEO'd correctly or a good PPC campaign will improve your users' experience on the site and will make them more likely to interact with your firm."

 Simon Gorman, Director, Simdure